GMOD/jbrowse-components/packages/website/docs/developer_creating_data_adapters.md

     // @param region - { refName:string, start:number, end:number}
     // @param options - { signal: AbortSignal, bpPerPx: number }
     getFeatures(region, options) {
+      // instead of feature callback, we use rxjs observables. the main
+      // idea is that we call observer.next(data) for each feature we want
+      // to return. when we are done returning data for the region, we
+      // call observer.complete()
-      // return an rxjs Observable that returns features return new Observable<Feature>(observer => {
+      return new Observable<Feature>(async observer => {

-        // use observer.next to return features that overlap region observer.next(
+        const myapi = await fetch('http://myservive/genes/${refName}/${start}-${end}')
+        const features = await result.json()
+        features.forEach(feature => {
+          // call observer.next for each feature, using the SimpleFeature
+          // wrapper, which expects that we can call e.g. feature.get('start') observer.next(
+            new SimpleFeature({
+              uniqueID: 'val',
+              refName: 'chr1',
-          new SimpleFeature({ uniqueID: 'val', refName: 'chr1', start: 0, end: 100}) )
+              start: 0,
+              end: 100
+            })
+          )
+        })

         // make sure to call observer.complete() when you have returned all
         // features using observer.next